apache/maven/Documentation/CACHE-HOWTO.md

 Please notice `skipValue` attribute.
 It denotes value which forces skipped execution.
-Read `propertyName="skipTests" skipValue="true"` as if property skipTests has value true, plugin will skip execution If you declare such value incremental maven will reuse appropriate full-build though technically they are different, but because full-build is better it is safe to reuse
+Read `propertyName="skipTests" skipValue="true"` as if property skipTests has value true, plugin will skip execution If you declare such value incremental Maven will reuse appropriate full-build though technically they are different, but because full-build is better it is safe to reuse

 ### How to renormalize line endings in working copy after committing .gitattributes (git 2.16+)